Percona-Lab/stormweaver/docs/extensibility-workflow.md

     25  // Weight
 };

-// Add it to the default registry in initializeDefaultRegisty ar.insert(myCustomAction);
+// Add it to the default registry in initializeDefaultRegistry ar.insert(myCustomAction);
 ```

 ### Working with Composite Actions

-Composite actions allow combining multiple operations.
+Composite actions allow you to combine multiple operations.

 For examples and possibilities, see `action/composite.hpp` and `action/action_registry.cpp`.